pdf-raku/PDF-Class-raku/docs/index.md

 # PDF::Class

-This Raku module is the base class for [PDF::API6](https://pdf-raku.github.io/PDF-API6).
+This Raku module is an intermediate module.
+It is based on [PDF::Lite](https://pdf-raku.github.io/PDF-Lite-raku), and in turn is the base class for [PDF::API6](https://pdf-raku.github.io/PDF-API6).

 PDF::Class provides a set of roles and classes that map to the internal structure of PDF documents; the aim being to make it easier to read, write valid PDF files.